 In distributing an investment product as agent for a third party service provider, Pictet HK Branch distributes the product for the third party service provider and the product is a product of the third party service provider but not Pictet HK Branch.
-In respect of an eligible dispute (as defined in the Terms of Reference for the Financial Dispute Resolution Centre in relation to the Financial Dispute Resolution Scheme) arising between Pictet HK Branch and you out of the selling process or processing of the related transaction, Pictet HK Branch is required to enter into a Financial Dispute Resolution Scheme process with you; however any dispute over the contractual terms of the product should be resolved directly between the third party service provider and you.
+In respect of an eligible dispute (as defined in Financial Dispute Resolution Centre in relation to the Financial Dispute Resolution Scheme) arising between Pictet HK Branch and you out of the selling process or processing of the related transaction, Pictet HK Branch is reguired to enter into a Financial Dispute Resolution Scheme process with you; however any dispute over the contractual terms of the product should be resolved directly between the third party service provider and you.